hegde-atri/meetingBooking/README.md

 - [ ] ~~Customer requests for room, and Admins approve the requests.~~
 - [ ] ~~Greyed out buttons when room is unavailable.~~
 - [ ] Stylize UI + Add tooltips.
+### Known mistakes (will be fixed soon)
+- Displays incorrect error message when trying to book a room.
+- Displays the booked time slots instead of the free time slots.
 ### A few shortcomings to take note of
 - Foreign keys are not used!
-This means carelessly deleting customer accounts might lead to errors in booking timings for any booings they have made in the future
+This means carelessly deleting customer accounts might lead to errors in booking timings for any bookings they have made in the future.
-- Users privelige structure means that you need to be an admin to access the cleaner's and caterering timetable.
+- Users privilege structure means that you need to be an admin to access the cleaner's and catering timetable.
 This a security issue!
 - Passwords are not hashed/encrypted.

 ### The specifications for this program are as follows: